quantumlib/Cirq/docs/ecosystem.md

 ![image alt text](images/ecosystem.png )

-* **Research Libraries and Tools:** Libraries and tools used for researching new quantum algorithms and designing and preparing experiments on quantum devices
+* **Research Libraries and Tools:** Libraries and tools used for researching new quantum algorithms and designing and preparing experiments on quantum devices.

-* **Cirq**: A framework specifically for programming noisy intermediate quantum computers
+* **Cirq**: A framework specifically for programming noisy intermediate quantum computers.

 * **Quantum Cloud Services:** Cirq can connect to a variety of quantum cloud services.
-Behind each cloud service, one can invoke either an actual quantum computer or a quantum circuit simulator
+Behind each cloud service, quantum algorithms run on either a quantum processor or simulator.

-* **Quantum Circuit Simulators:** Cirq is compatible with a number of quantum circuit simulators that can run either locally or in a distributed fashion
+* **Quantum Circuit Simulators:** Cirq is compatible with a number of quantum circuit simulators that can run either locally or in a distributed fashion.

 # Research libraries and tools